Esri/calcite-design-system/packages/calcite-components/src/components/action/readme.md

 # calcite-action

 The `calcite-action` component lives in either a `calcite-action-bar` or `calcite-action-pad`.
-Actions look like an icon with a text description option of the component that will be revealed when the icon/ text is clicked or selected.
+Actions are flexible buttons that have an icon, can have a text label, notification style indicator, active state, and other useful properties.

 <!-- Auto Generated Below -->